 You’ll want sharp blades, adequate water, and realistic shop times, but once installed, Taj Mahal tends to be a low-complaint surface compared with marble and softer stones.

-Taj Mahal’s maintenance profile is a significant reason it’s winning specs this year.
-You can confidently position it as a “real stone, real kitchen” solution, not a showpiece-only material.
+Taj Mahal's maintenance profile is a significant reason it wins specs.
+You can position it confidently as a real-stone, real-kitchen surface, not a showpiece reserved for low-traffic spaces.

 Clear, simple talking points for clients: